padiketeku/EarthObservation101-Practicals/Activity-09-Describing the Temperature of Surface Types.md

 Thermal remote sensing has a wide application areas, including archaeology (e.g., https://weather.ndc.nasa.gov/archeology/chaco_compare.html), drought monitoring (e.g., https://lpdaac.usgs.gov/resources/data-action/two-sensors-are-greater-one-observing-drought-smap-and-modis/), and urban heat islands.

-Hypothesis
-High vegetation areas can be shady and would have lower temperatures compared to deserts or low vegetation areas.

 In this practical you are required to use publicly available satellite imagery to confirm this hypothesis by exploring the relationship between vegetation and temperature.
-The region of interest is given by the list of coordinates below.
+The region of interest is given by the list of coordinates below. <br>
 [142.06594410835254,-17.94898241151206,
 145.38930836616504,-17.94898241151206,
 145.38930836616504,-16.005194143426337,